cerebro-data/external-docs/docs/EMRIntegration.md

 In the section below, we will detail the configurations required to configure each supported EMR component.

-With all components, we requires specifying the planner hostport and can optionally take the access token.
+With all components, we require specifying the planner hostport and can optionally take the access token.
 For single-tenant clusters, specifying the token removes the need to specify it after the cluster is up.
 It should not be used in a multi-tenant cluster.